 Before coming to Cypress, Pickler had an outstanding high school coaching career.
 In six seasons at Savanna and Loara high schools, he posted a combined record of 123-36 and won the CIF championship with his 1983 Loara squad.
 Pickler is a 1968 graduate of Savanna High School where he was named Athlete of the Year and inducted into the Hall of Fame alongside his brother (Brad Pickler) in 2016.
 He attended Cypress College and earned all-conference recognition under Coach Larry Mercadante.
 He earned a degree in physical education from San Diego State University and played second base for the Aztecs.

 Pickler has been married to his wife Sharon for over 40 years.
 She worked as a teacher's assistant for autistic children.
 Together they have two children, Kari and Jeff.
 Kari graduated from UCLA and was the song leader for the Bruins.
 She also danced on Broadway for the musical "Big".
-She is currently married to her husband Chris and they have two children, Bailey (4) and Brandt (2).
+She is currently married to her husband Chris and they have two children, Bailey and Brandt.
 Jeff played college baseball, one year at Cypress College earning all-league status then went to the University of Tennessee.
 Jeff was the SEC Player of the Year, consensus 1st team All American, and academic all American in 1998.
 He eventually signed with the Brewers and spent eight years playing professional baseball.
-He currently works for the Los Angeles dodgers in the front office.
 Jeff's wife Erica is a science teacher.